Su-nlight/12th-assignments/README.md

    19   | Write a program to count number of lowercase words, uppercase words and digits.<br/>
    20   | Write a program using functions to create a binary file of string datatype and also write the function to read the content
         | from that file.<br/>
+   21   | Write a program to write a binary file with only dictionaries and read it later as per menu.
 <pre/>